 in a medical context means a sudden and severe downturn in the patient's

 condition.
 In a

-CKD cat it indicates a crisis usually associated with severe dehydration.
+CKD cat it indicates a crisis, which is often associated with severe dehydration,

 Crashes are rarely treatable at home - in most cases the cat will require hospitalisation.
 If, after